Familymoon Trip to Maine, August 2009

 12) Monhegan Island (Thursday 20 August)

 We all fell in love with Monhegan immediately; the harbor, the town, and its island.
 The combination of natural beauty, remoteness, and isolation enchanted us.
 Monhegan’s New England island culture charmed us as well, especially with its blend of arts and crafts, construction, the tourist industry, and anchored by fishermen and lobstermen.
 Numerous artists from a variety of disciplines came here to get away and focus on their creative projects.
+Outsiders are not allowed to bring motor vehicles onto the island, altho a small number of the locals who live there may have a car or a truck or a dirt bike.
+Would imagine the trucks of construction and repair crews as well as emergency vehicles are exempt.

 We rambled around the town, and deep down we were … hungry!
 LOL